ZJUgreyhaters/Compiler/README.md

 # Compiler
 # implemention of a mini C Compiler in lex&yacc
+# syntax is a sub-set of ANSI-C
 #apt install bison & flex
 bison -vdty c.y